Schools & Divisions

 The Health Information Management Program offices and classrooms are located in the Dunes Medical building at IU Northwest.

-The Health Information Administration Program of IU Northwest is in candidacy status, pending accreditation review by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The Health Information Administration Program of IU Northwest is fully accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).